heyitsak/kubernetes-mynotes/README.md

 2) Name one servers as 'master', second server as 'worker1', third server as 'worker2'

-Once instances are setup for forming a cluster, proceed with docker installation & Kubeadm setup.
+Once instances are setup for forming a cluster, proceed with docker installation & Kubeadm setup on all 3 aws instances.

 #### Step 1: Install Docker CE